7 min read

 SendOwl claims to be “The only ecommerce platform that cares about conversion rates, ease of use, and owls.”
 I’m not entirely sure what owls have to do with ecommerce, so let’s focus on their bird-free claims.

 SendOwl claims to be optimized for selling.
-This means that they offer features like upsells, abandoned cart emails, discounts, onsite checkout, etc.
+This means that they offer features like upsells, abandoned cart emails, discounts, and onsite checkout.

 Ease of Use